Transform influencer collaborations into consistent, trackable revenue.

 In our previous post, “Running Influencer Ads on TikTok,” we covered TikTok’s ad formats that pair well with influencers.
 We also provided tips on how to design performance-driven creatives and how to set up great test campaigns.
 In short, everything you need to know to run influencer-powered Ads on TikTok.
 This post will focus on the process that happens after: what you should do when there are (no) conversions and how you can scale your efforts.

-No conversions, What can I do?
 Act like a doctor and diagnose where the potential pains are.
 One of the first questions to ask is: “How long has the problem (in this case, no conversions) been going on?”.
 It can take up to 10 days on TikTok before an advert leaves the learning phase and starts converting.
 TikTok, unlike Facebook, is a nascent platform and really requires time to learn.

 Let’s say you want to create a campaign to increase installs for your new e-commerce app.
 You set your cost per install bid at $10 and start running your ad.
 As your ad starts delivering, it enters the Learning Phase.
 TikTok Ads is going to try and find out who in your target audience is most likely to click on the ad and install your app.